 Hannah is autistic and has a learning disability called dyscalculia, and needed some guidance and mentoring to give her the confidence for a face-to-face interview at CVS Pharmacy.
 She was hired as a clerk-cashier, and has thrived in her position.

 “There are thousands of talented military family members like Hannah who can add to the diverse CVS Health Workforce Initiatives talent pipeline,” says Workforce Initiatives Manager Ed Pethan.

-Caesar participated in our work experience program in Whittier, California, through our partnership with WorkAbility.
+Cesar participated in our work experience program in Whittier, California, through our partnership with WorkAbility.
 This program, funded through the California Department of Education, provides training to students with disabilities who are transitioning from school to work.
-During the work experience, Caesar learned several job skills, including greeting customers and walking them to the products and stocking shelves.
+During the work experience, Cesar learned several job skills, including greeting customers and walking them to the products and stocking shelves.
 He also learned valuable life skills such as team work and decision making.
 He even received the Student Award of Excellence for his outstanding performance while in the program.

 By the Numbers

 To date, the program has helped move more than 100,000 people off of public assistance, enabled more than 2,000 people to apprentice as pharmacy techs and store manager trainees, and exposed one million young people to pharmacy as a career.